maddison-wells/recipebook/README.md

 # Update Logs

+## Monday 25th March

+Started to add styling to recipe cards and think a little more about UX, including adding conditional rendering.
+Hoping to complete the add page tomorrow and start to build out the data entries a bit more.

 ## Sunday 24th March

 Continued to build basic frontend and made some adjustments to the backend, so that all fields could be updated, as a few weren't working.